rdilweb/docs/docs/libraries/liquidbt/plugins.md

     change anything. **But do not return `None` or something like it**, as the *file's code will be composed of what you returned*.

-!!! danger "Dangers of Creating Transformer Plugins"
-    While the `TransformerPlugin` class API is in LiquidBT's core package, it isn't actually implemented there (other then checking if any of the plugins are transformers, to prevent potential issues).
-    The build plugin **must be loaded before any transformers**, otherwise errors will be thrown.
-This means instructing users to put the build plugin *first* in the `plugin` list.